marcjustinleeggranada/marc/README.md

 ## Why SULO

 The law protects Filipinos on paper.
 Labor laws, lending regulations, and consumer rights all exist—but the system is structurally inaccessible.
 Legally navigating daily life in the Philippines is broken, confusing, and stressful.

 SULO removes the stress.
-You upload any document, and the AI handles the rest, breaking down liabilities on low-cost, fast rails.
+You upload any document or record an audio clip, and the AI handles the rest, breaking down liabilities on low-cost, fast rails.
 Anyone can verify what they are signing before it is too late.

 ### What you get

-* **Quiet predictability** — once a document is scanned, the fine print is instantly demystified.
+* **Quiet predictability** — once a document is scanned or voiced, the fine print is instantly demystified.
 * **Privacy-native** — private documents are parsed securely; raw personal details never leak.
-* **Verifiable** — every clause interpretation and risk rating maps directly to verified provisions, keeping answers grounded.
+* **Verifiable** — every clause interpretation and risk rating is strictly mapped to actual Philippine law references (Labor Code, RA 11106, etc.) using a curated knowledge base as a single source of truth.

 ---